hajekj/blog/_pages/about.md

 If you wish to contact me, you can use one of the options from the social widget within the sidebar or reach out to me by e-mail – [hajek.j@hotmail.com](mailto:hajek.j@hotmail.com).

-Additionally, I also contribute to [NETWORG’s blog](https://blog.thenetw.org), so you may find some interesting posts there too.
+Additionally, I also contribute to [NETWORG's blog](https://blog.thenetw.org), so you may find some interesting posts there too.

 ---